 Creative and curious, Jesse is known for his ability to quickly understand a business problem and provide a practical solution based on the latest research, tried-and-true practices, as well as his business and technology acumen.
 His experience includes all areas of workforce communication in a wide range of industries, including banking, health care, manufacturing, mining, retail, and software.

 In addition to consulting, Jesse is a public speaker and author appreciated for his humorous stories, groundbreaking insights, and practical takeaways.
-He hosts the podcast Engaging Leader, heard regularly by thousands of leaders since 2012.
+He hosts the podcast Engaging Leader, downloaded millions of times by leaders around the world since 2012.
 He is the author of 8 Communication Tools for Leaders: Become a Better Leader in Every Area of Life, co-author of Gamification: Engaging Your Workforce, and editor of Making Character First: Building a Culture of Character in Any Organization.

 Jesse graduated with highest honors from Xavier University, where he studied English and business.
 Jesse has been certified since 2001 as a Senior Professional in Human Resources (SPHR).